Thorium/the-elmish-book/chapters/elm/form-inputs.md

 If the goal was just to check whether the text is a valid number and changing the text accordingly, then we wouldn't need to keep track of the parsed value.
 Instead we could just keep track of the raw value and check whether it is parsable as an integer when rendering.
 However, this was just for demonstration purposes.
 In a real-world application, you *will* need the parsed value to use in subsequent events such as sending it to a web service.

-Here I wanted to show you how you could make use of the F# type system to correctly model validation and parsing.
+Here I wanted to show you how you could make use of the F# type system to model validation and parsing correctly.
 Even though we were dealing with a simple integer, the ideas are the same when working with different data types and structures.

 ### Built-in HTML5 Number Validation